Mucus in respiratory airways

 Nevertheless, by entrapping and removing foreign materials, the mucus forms a basic defense system of the respiratory system; is easier for the lung cleaning to eliminate particles by mucociliary clearance instead of phagocytic process by the alveolar macrophages.

 In the large airways, mucus hypersecretion causes coughing and sputum production.
 In the peripheral airways, because of the smaller diameter, the formed mucus plugs are difficult to remove and may block the peripheral airway completely.
 This, in turn, may result in gas trapping with increased total lung capacity (TLC) and decreased forced vital capacity (FVC).
-In COPD, the mucus hypersecretion is so then associated with decline in functional class, disease exacerbation (Poole and Black, 2003
+In COPD, the mucus hypersecretion is so then associated with decline in functional class, disease exacerbation (Poole and Black, 2003), accelerated decline in FEV1 and inflammatory cell infiltration ( Wedzicha and Donaldson 2003).

 Moreover, the remaining sputum hinders the accessibility of inhaled medication to the peripheral airways.
 Therefore the mucus clearance and sterility maintenance are of importance in COPD.